AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 ### Hiding record selectors

 Optionally, we could [add a flag \`-XNoRecordSelectorFunctions\`](records/declared-overloaded-record-fields/no-mono-record-fields) to suppress the record selectors.
-Just as `-XOverloadedRecordFields` applies to a client module, and generates `Get` instances for that module, so `-XNoRecordSelectorFunctions` in a client module would hide all the record selectors that should otherwise be in scope.
+Just as `-XOverloadedRecordFields` applies to a client module, and generates `Has` instances for that module, so `-XNoRecordSelectorFunctions` in a client module would hide all the record selectors that should otherwise be in scope.
 The idea is that another record system could use Template Haskell to generate functions in place of selectors, and these would not clash.

 Since the selectors are hidden by clients (on import) rather than on export, fields can still be used for record update and mentioned in import and export lists, to control access to them (as discussed in the [representation hiding](records/overloaded-record-fields/plan#representation-hiding) section).